Project

 Actions #7

-Updated by Christopher Suleske over 8 years ago
+Updated by Christopher Suleske almost 9 years ago

 Though I've relented and acquired a few Baofengs, I'd still like to get the Icom T90A working with CHIRP.
 I had done a good bit of research a couple of years ago (see above) and could take some form of lead for this if I were guided.
 I don't know anything (yet) about the CHIRP programming interface, but I can learn if guided.
 I would start with the info I posted above and couple that with a scheme to modify one or more of the existing (working) Icom profiles.
 Anyone who can point me in the right direction, please contact me.
 Thanks!
 Chris NM2S